 In larger-than-life New York City, 4th of July fireworks festivities are no exception.
-With dazzling display being shot off from several barges positioned along Brooklyn Bridge and the East River, you can catch the nation's largest Independence Day pyrotechnics show (courtesy of Macy's) from these four primo perches across Manhattan.
+With dazzling display being shot off from several barges positioned along East River close to the Brooklyn Bridge, you can catch the nation's largest Independence Day pyrotechnics show (courtesy of Macy's) from these four primo perches across Manhattan.
 Just be sure to plan your viewing strategy now, as some spots require reservations, and tickets are going fast.

 South Street Seaport

 One of the fireworks-launching double barges will be positioned on the East River just in front of the historic South Street Seaport, where views of the spectacle come with historic ships and the Brooklyn Bridge in the background.
-Plus, visitors to this public access area can enjoy free live music and family entertainment outdoors all day long (kicking off at 1 pm and running till 9 pm), and pair their "Festival of Independence" festivities with dips into the shopping mall and grub from any of the Seaport Smorgasburg vendors like Red Hook Lobster Pound, Lumpia Shack, and more (in the Fulton Market Building).
-Note the greater Seaport District viewing areas for the Macy's fireworks display can be accessed through the South Street Seaport district, with entry points via Broad Street (at ground level), Old Slip (upper level), Vietnam Memorial Park, and Pearl and Frankfort streets. southstreetseaport.com
+Plus, visitors to this public access area can enjoy music spun by DJs at the Garden Bar from noon until 9 p.m.
+Note the greater Seaport District viewing areas for the Macy's fireworks display can be accessed through the South Street Seaport district, with entry points to the elevated viewing areas via Broad Street, Pearl Street and Frankfort Street.

 On a Boat